List of capoeira techniques: Ponteira

+Hook kicks

 Gancho

 The gancho lit. hook, is a hook kick.
 It is a deceptive attack that starts off in the same way as a martelo or roundhouse kick.
 The knee and thigh of the kicking leg is brought up and across the body in a diagonal direction.
 Instead of thrusting in and out like a chapa, the leg is extended toward the body and thrust out in a hooking motion striking with the heel or sole.
 The path of the heel ends near the buttocks and hamstring as it is brought down.
 There are other ways of using it such as fake martelos into in or from fake chapas.
 Because of its deceptiveness, the name gancho is perfect for it since it can sometimes act as the hook for a bait attack that is seen far too late.

 Gancho Giratório

 A spinning version of the gancho.
 It starts out like a spinning chapa but deceptively lashes out and hooks around in the same manner as the gancho.